vporton/carbon-flow/README.md

 Any authority or issuer can be disabled (TODO: explain the difference between being disabled as an authority and as an issuer).

-Anyone upward in the tree can disable any of its children.
+Anyone upward in the tree can disable any of its descendants.

+Remark: A malignant or otherwise weird user may produce too long chain of descendants of some token, making it impossible to disable all the descendants because of gas limitations.
+In this case, only some of the ancestors in the chain should be disabled.

 FIXME: Make only one who disabled able to enable back!